-A tax-exempt organization is one which is generally not subject to federal income tax under the Code on income that is related to the organization's exempt purpose.
+A tax-exempt organization is one that is generally not subject to federal income tax under the Code on income that is related to the organization's exempt purpose.
 Entities are generally subject to federal income tax unless they satisfy the requirements for a specific exemption from taxation.
 States generally provide tax exemptions for entities that demonstrate that they are recognized as tax-exempt for federal purposes under the Code.
 Therefore, where tax-exempt status is desirable, it is important to structure an entity so that it is compliant with the federal law of tax-exempt organizations.

 A key requirement of forming any tax-exempt organization is that the organization must be operated for an exempt purpose.
 Tax-exempt organizations recognized under the Code can be broadly divided into two categories: (1) public benefit organizations and (2) member-serving organizations.
-The best example of public benefit organizations is Section 501(c)(3), which exempts from taxation charitable organizations that operate for a public purpose, such as helping a charitable class such as the poor.
+The best examples of public benefit organizations are in Section 501(c)(3) of the Code, which exempts from taxation charitable organizations that operate for a public purpose, for example, helping a charitable class such as the poor.
 In contrast, member-serving organizations operate to advance the interests of their members.
-Business leagues are an example of member-serving organizations, which do not operate to advance any public interests, but instead to more narrowly serve the interests of their members.
+Business leagues are an example of member-serving organizations, which do not operate to advance a public purpose but instead to more narrowly serve the interests of their members.